Foxcirc/fancy/README.md

 Some consoles like windows command prompt need you to enable support first and even then some default colors might not render correctly, depending on the color palette.

+If you have any issues, you can tell me on github or via mail.
+I Hope this crate is usefull and functional for you :)

+# Changes

+## 0.2.3 -> 0.3.0
+- fixed a bug, where a string containing an escaped double quote would not parse correctly
+- fixed escaping of square brackets, they can now be escaped correctly
+- partially rewrote the parsing

+## 0.1.2 -> 0.2.3
+- minor bug, documentation and stability fixes